puppylpg/puppylpg.github.io/pages/about.md

 # About

-This is a [starter template](https://vsoch.github.com/docsy-jekyll/) for a Docsy jekyll theme, based on the Beautiful [Docsy](https://github.com/google/docsy) that renders with Hugo.
-This version is intended for native deployment on GitHub pages.
-See the [respository]({{ site.repo }}) for more details.
+This is a personal site for puppylpg based on [docsy-jekyll](https://vsoch.github.com/docsy-jekyll/) based on the Beautiful [Docsy](https://github.com/google/docsy) that renders with Hugo.

-## Support
+# Support

 If you need help, please don't hesitate to [open an issue]({{ site.repo }}/issues/new).